 The UE Contention Resolution Identity MAC CE is identified by MAC PDU subheader with LCID as specified in Table 6.2.1-1.
-This CE has a fixed 48-bit size and consists of a single field defined as follows (Figure 6.1.3.3-1)
+This CE has a fixed 64-bit size and consists of a single field defined as follows (Figure 6.1.3.3-1)

 - UE Contention Resolution Identity: This field contains the UL CCCH SDU.
-If the UL CCCH SDU is longer than 48 bits, this field contains the first 48 bits of the UL CCCH SDU.
+If the UL CCCH SDU is smaller than 64 bits, the additional bits are padded with 0s.